lammps/lammps/doc/src/package.rst

 The *binsize* keyword sets the size of bins used to bin atoms in neighbor list builds performed on the GPU, if *neigh* = *yes* is set.
-If *binsize* is set to 0.0 (the default), then bins = the size of the pairwise cutoff + neighbor skin distance.
-This is 2x larger than the LAMMPS default used for neighbor list building on the CPU.
-This will be close to optimal for the GPU, so you do not normally need to use this keyword.
-Note that if you use a longer-than-usual pairwise cutoff, e.g. to allow for a smaller fraction of KSpace work with a :doc:`long-range Coulombic solver <kspace_style>` because the GPU is faster at performing pairwise interactions, then it may be optimal to make the *binsize* smaller than the default.
-For example, with a cutoff of 20\*sigma in LJ :doc:`units <units>` and a neighbor skin distance of sigma, a *binsize* = 5.25\*sigma can be more efficient than the default.
+If *binsize* is set to 0.0 (the default), then the binsize is set automatically using heuristics in the GPU package.

 The *split* keyword can be used for load balancing force calculations between CPU and GPU cores in GPU-enabled pair styles.
 If 0 < *split* <